-“Manga is part of what is popularly called 'cool Japan,’ and it’s in tune with college students,” says Davis, who successfully pitched the idea for a Japanese manga project to 20th Century Fox, which “Avatar” director James Cameron plans to take on.
-“Manga integrates storytelling into art; it’s extremely diverse genre-wise and fascinatingly creative.”
+“Manga is part of what is popularly called 'cool Japan,’ and it’s in tune with college students,” says Davis, who successfully pitched a Japanese manga, Yukito Kishiro's "Battle Angel Alita," to 20th Century Fox, which, many years later was adapted, directed by Robert Rodriguez and produced by James Cameron and Jon Landau.
+Davis, who had no more to do with the project past the pitching stage, says “manga integrates storytelling into art; it’s extremely diverse genre-wise and fascinatingly creative.”

 Davis isn’t an artist.
 He doesn’t teach his students how to draw manga images, but he coaches them nonstop on how to tell compelling stories through manga.
 Many of their creations can be found on a website edited and maintained by several of Davis’ former students.